May contain affiliate links. See my disclosure page for more information.

 - Take shorter showers so you don’t use as much hot water.

 - Check the temperature of your hot water tank.
+Setting your hot water temperature properly is a huge way to save money on electricity.
 Make sure it is set to no more than 120 degrees (this is a good safety practice too if you have little ones in your home).
 If you’re going to be away for a few days, turn it down even lower, or use the “vacation” mode if you have one.
 No sense in using all of that electricity keeping water hot when you’re not around to use it!

 - Dress appropriately for the season.
 Figures vary, but the research I did shows that for every degree you increase your thermostat, your bill will go up approximately 3 percent, so keep your hands off your thermostat and throw on a sweater instead!

 - Switch to energy-efficient lighting.
 I’ll admit it, when the compact fluorescent light bulbs first came out, I hated them.
 Actually, wait, I still hate them.
 They’re ugly and can be dangerous if broken.
 Fortunately, LED light bulbs are now widespread and the price has been coming down.
-Don’t get me wrong, they’re still more expensive than a traditional incandescent bulb, but the U.S. Department of Energy estimated that replacing your five most-used light bulbs with LEDs can save $75 per year, plus they last much longer than traditional light bulbs so you won’t need to replace them nearly as often.
+Don’t get me wrong, they’re still more expensive than a traditional incandescent bulb, but the U.S. Department of Energy estimated that replacing your five most-used light bulbs with LEDs can save $75 per year.
+That’s a huge way to save on electricity!
+Plus they last much longer than traditional light bulbs.
 As my incandescent bulbs burn out, I replace them with LEDs, which spreads out the expense a bit.

 - Insulate your hot water tank.
 I had never heard of such a thing until recently, but the thought is that if you keep your tank insulated, it will use less energy keeping the water hot.
 Full disclosure, I haven’t tried this out yet, but it’s on my to do list!